-Excelarate would be delighted to teach you how to coach and develop your line managers to become effective leaders.
+Excelarate would be delighted to teach you how to coach and develop your line managers to become influential leaders.
 We can also help you analyse your business to ensure you make good decisions and focus your attention on the areas which will give you maximum benefit.

 We can help you with policies and procedures to ensure you stay on the right side of the law and will provide you with tailored recommendations to fit your business and your budget.